 Wisconsin–based Harley-Davidson is still the leading motorcycle manufacturer in the U.S. market, followed by its main competitor Honda.
-Between 2019 and 2020, H-D's U.S. retail sales fell by about 18 percent to just under 103,700 in the 2020 fiscal year.
-H-D’s key competitors include Minnesota-based Polaris Industries, Audi's Italian subsidiary Ducati, Germany-headquartered BMW, as well as Asian companies like Honda and Yamaha.
+Between 2020 and 2021, H-D's U.S. retail sales grew by about 21.8 percent to just under 126,300 in the 2021 fiscal year.
+H-D's key competitors include Minnesota-based Polaris Industries, Audi's Italian subsidiary Ducati, Germany-headquartered BMW, and Asian companies like Honda and Yamaha.
 These two firms are also among the leading motorcycle manufacturers worldwide.
-In the 2020 fiscal year, Honda sold around 19.3 million motorcycles worldwide and about 330,000 to motorcycle shoppers in North America, a volume which increased by 2,000 in 2021.
-Honda was also the most stolen motorcycle make in the U.S. in 2019, behind Yamaha and H-D.
+In the 2022 fiscal year, Honda sold around 17.03 million motorcycles worldwide and about 332,000 to motorcycle shoppers in North America, a volume that increased by 105,000 in 2022.